Moga district: Politics

 In 1952, before the delimitation exercise, Moga existed back then as Moga-Dharamkot constituency, which was represented by two candidates, Rattan Singh (Congress) and Devinder Singh (Akali Dal).
 Moga tends to vote against the general trend.
 In the last 14 elections that Moga assembly constituency had witnessed since 1952, the voters voted for the losing candidate at 12 elections.
 It was only twice that the winning candidate from here belonged to the ruling party, with those candidates namely being Malti Thapar (Congress) in 1992 and Tota Singh of the Shiromani Akali Dal (SAD) in 1997.
 Voters in the region do not generally vote based upon caste or religion.
-Of the last fourteen MLAs, nine were Sikhs, with the remaining being Hindus: Sathi Rup Lal, Malti Thapar, and Joginderpal Jain.
+Of the last fourteen MLAs, nine were Sikhs, with the remaining being Hindus and one Jain: Sathi Rup Lal, Malti Thapar, and Joginderpal Jain.
 The secular nature of the voters in the region has been attributed to the numerous social and political movements that occurred in Moga over the years.
 On different occasions, the Akali Dal has launched their political campaigns from Moga before going for the assembly polls, such as in 1996, 2006, and 2011, before returning to power.
 Moga has been described as a key place in Punjabi politics.
 All three majors parties, SAD, Congress, and the AAP, place importance on starting their political rallies from Moga.
 In September 2016, the Aam Aadmi Party (AAP) released their manifesto at a political rally for farmers at Bagha Purana.
+For the 2027 election in Punjab, many political parties (including AAP, SAD, and BJP) began hosting rallies in Moga district.